SpyrosKou/rosjava_bootstrap/README.md

 This repo aims to target the ROS noetic version, in particular it will be used to create a set of jar files that include ros noetic dependencies as jars.

-This `ROS_MAVEN_DEPLOYMENT_REPOSITORY` gradle property can be set to specific local maven repository directory to publish to.
+The `ROS_MAVEN_DEPLOYMENT_REPOSITORY` gradle property can be set to specific local maven repository directory to publish to.

 ## Notes
 This repository is configured as a `gradle` project.